André Godard: Life

-Godard was born in Chaumont.
-A graduate of the École des Beaux-Arts of Paris, he studied Middle Eastern archaeology, particularly that of Iran, and later became known for designing the National Museum of Iran, where he was appointed inaugural director in 1936.
-He was also instrumental in the design of Tehran University campus.
+Godard was a graduate of the École des Beaux-Arts of Paris, he studied Middle Eastern archaeology, particularly that of Iran, and later became known for designing the National Museum of Iran, where he was appointed inaugural director in 1936.
+He was also instrumental in the design of the University of Tehran campus.

 He made his first trip to the Middle East in 1910 with Henri Violle.
 Together, they began to excavate the ancient ruins of Samarra, located in modern-day Iraq.
 The ruins were fully excavated a few years later by German-born archaeologist Ernst Herzfeld.
 Godard returned to his architectural studies in 1912, focusing on Islamic architecture of Egypt.

 After World War I, Godard married Yeda Reuilly.
 The Delegation of French Archaeology in Afghanistan was subsequently founded in 1922, so Godard and his new wife accompanied the organization to not-yet-excavated regions.
 They consequently studied Bâmiyân, which was later permitted to be exhibited at the central Buddhist shrine of the Guimet Museum, in 1925.

-In 1928, Godard was granted the directorship of Iranian Archeological Services, by the authority of Reza Shah.
-The IAS was intended to mark the end of French monopoly over excavation in Iran.
-As such, Godard focused on the politics of conservation, and held the title of Director from 1928 to 1953, then again from 1956 to 1960.
+In 1895, the Qajar government permitted France to excavate in Iran.
+Five years later, they granted France exclusive rights for all archaeological excavations in Iran indefinitely.
+In 1923, Reza Khan visited Susa, a major French excavation site in Iran.
+He was outraged by the sight of a large European castle with a French flag, suggesting militaristic intentions.
+Reports of French looting further fueled his discontent.
+Upon becoming shah in 1925, his court minister, Teymourtash, proposed ending the French excavation monopoly and, as a compromise, appointing a French director for a new archaeological institute in Iran.
+This led to the abolition of the French monopoly in 1927, with Andre Godard appointed as director.
+The Iranian Parliament voted on April 29, 1928, and approved Godard's five-year contract starting November 18, 1928.
+Every five years, Parliament extended his contract, mandating monthly educational meetings with Iranian archaeologists and the publication of new archaeological discoveries.
+The IAS was intended to mark the end of the French monopoly over excavation in Iran.
+Godard held the title of Director from 1928 to 1953, then again from 1956 to 1960.
 Reza Shah also appointed him director of the National Museum of Iran (Muze-ye Irân-e Bāstān).

+Ali Asghar Hekmat commissioned Godard to design the University of Tehran, which was to be situated in Jalaliyah Garden, spanning over 200,000 square meters.
+Initially, Godard delegated most of the design work, including the dissection hall, to Siroux.
+In 1935, the Ebne Sina Medical School became the first building to open, adorned with Nezami's poems celebrating knowledge.
+Conservative clerics vehemently opposed the establishment of the medical school, particularly the construction of the dissection hall, but advocates like Hekmat ensured its realisation.
+The sixth building at the University of Tehran was for the Faculty of Fine Arts, designed by Godard.
+Godard served as the Honorary Dean of the faculty, overseeing key decisions and faculty appointments, although he did not engage in active teaching.